-The council currently has a three-star comprehensive performance assessment rating and is continuing to improve.
+The authority currently has a two-star comprehensive performance assessment rating and is ‘improving well’.